 Droppings

 One of the clearest signs is what's left behind.
-Mouse droppings are tiny and pointed at both ends — often found near food sources or along walls.
-Rat droppings are much larger and more sausage-shaped.
-If you’re spotting droppings under sinks or in loft spaces, the shape and size can tell you what you’re dealing with.
+Mouse droppings are tiny and pointed at both ends – often found near food sources or along walls.
+Rat droppings are much larger and more sausage-shaped like raisins.
+If you're spotting droppings under sinks or in loft spaces, the shape and size can tell you what you're dealing with.

 Sounds and Movement